Which Nut Has The Best Nutrients?

 MOST: Zinc (mineral) 1.8 milligrams per ounce

 The Pecan’s claim to fame is holding the highest antioxidant capacity among nuts.
 Pecans are a real superfood!
 The Pecan is rich in a unique form of vitamin E, gamma-tocopherol (not alpha-tocopherol as seen in all other vitamins in this article and their respective charts.
 Gamma-tocopherol is one of eight forms of vitamin E. Four are tocopherols, and four are tocotrienols, (alpha-, beta-, gamma-, and delta-tocopherol and alpha-, beta-, gamma-, and delta-tocotrienol).

 Of all nuts antioxidant found in nuts.
 While vitamin E helps fight off free radicals, this form of vitamin E is thought to benefit the neurological system by slowing down degeneration.

-Parkinson’s to heart disease, Pecan’s have come out as great for your health in clinical studies all due to the many antioxidants found in Pecans.
-In fact the measurement of antioxidant power of Pecan’s is thought to be up by 12 percent for more than two hours after eating them pushing bad cholesterol down by as much as 33 percent in mere hours after consumption.
+Parkinson’s to heart disease, pecans have come out as great for your health in clinical studies all due to the many antioxidants found in Pecans.
+The measurement of the antioxidant power of pecans is thought to be up by 12 percent for more than two hours after eating them pushing bad cholesterol down by as much as 33 percent in mere hours after consumption.
 If lowering our cholesterol is on your agenda, adding Pecans to your diet is a great choice.

-Pecan’s are indigenous to the Southern US.
+Pecans are indigenous to the Southern US.
 Pecans only bear every other year.
-The western pecan tree being the most popular in the world.
+The western pecan tree is the most popular in the world.

 |Calcium||20 mg||B1 – Thiamine||.1 mg|